 1. Drill bit set

 A high-quality drill bit set is one of the most ubiquitous pieces of equipment for any workshop, whether industrial or residential.
 They are an easy way to ensure that you have all the accessories needed to complete a construction task.
 Look for a drill bit set that contains tools of a variety of sizes that are suitable for using on wood, metal, and masonry, depending on the materials that you work with.
 Drill bit sets are available at a range of price points, so invest in the best that you can afford.
+If you’re drilling in hard to reach places, a rolling platform ladder would be a great addition your workshop.

 2. Cutting machine